 by Marco Cáceres and Barbara Loe Fisher

-An experimental vaccine for COVID-19 was developed by CanSino Biologics, Inc. of Tianjin, China, in collaboration with the Institute of China's Academy of Military Medical Sciences' Institute of Biotechnology.
-A human Phase 1 clinical trial of the COVID-19 vaccine (Adenovirus type-5 Ad5-nCoV) was completed in China with 108 volunteers, aged between 45 and 60 years.
+An experimental vaccine for COVID-19 has been developed by CanSino Biologics, Inc. of Tianjin, China, in collaboration with the Institute of China's Academy of Military Medical Sciences' Institute of Biotechnology.
+A Phase 1 human clinical trial of the COVID-19 vaccine (adenovirus type-5 Ad5-nCoV) has been completed in China with 108 volunteers, aged between 45 and 60.
 (1 2 3 4)

 In that trial, 87 (81 percent) of the 108 participants experienced at least one adverse reaction within seven days of vaccination.
 Of these, 30 participants were in the low-dose group, 30 were in the medium-dose group, and 27 were in the high-dose group.
 Overall, 10 of the participants had grade 3 adverse reactions.
 Of the 36 participants in the high-dose group, six of them had grade 3 adverse reactions.
 (1 2)

 Pain, fever, fatigue, headache among the most common reactions to the CanSino Ad5-nCoV vaccine for COVID-19.